-- 4.8.1 The student must request a Preliminary Examination Ballot from the Graduate School within one semester of completing the RPE and Breadth Requirements. - 4.8.2 The Preliminary Examination Presentation should include a presentation of the plan for the dissertation research and must be approved by the supervisory committee. - 4.8.3 Upon passing the Preliminary Examination, the student will be admitted to candidacy for the Ph.D. degree by the Graduate School. - 4.8.4 The Preliminary Examination Presentation may be completed in conjunction with the final RPE Presentation.
+- 4.8.1 The student must request a Preliminary Examination Ballot from the Graduate School within one semester of completing the RPE and Breadth Requirements (see Sections 4.6 and 4.7), and no later than at the end of the sixth semester. - 4.8.2 The Preliminary Examination presentation should include a presentation of the plan for the dissertation research and must be approved by the Supervisory Committee. - 4.8.3 The Preliminary Examination presentation may be completed in conjunction with the final RPE presentation.
 In this case, the external Supervisory Committee member must be present for the final RPE presentation.